coenttb/swift-renderable/README.md

 ### Complete Examples

-For comprehensive examples of building HTML elements and components, see [swift-html](https://github.com/coenttb/swift-html), which provides a complete developer experience built on top of PointFreeHTML.
+For comprehensive examples of building HTML elements and components, see [swift-html](https://github.com/coenttb/swift-html), which provides a complete developer experience built on top of HTML_Renderable.

 See [swift-html-css-pointfree](https://github.com/coenttb/swift-html-css-pointfree) for an example of how third-party libraries can integrate PointFreeHTML as their rendering engine.